cDenton1/Decrypter/README.md

 # Decrypter

-Command line tool for decrypting a string/message in as many steps as you want.
-The tool is made up of the main file and modules for each decryption method.
-In the early development stages and very much still a work in progress.
+Decrypter is a modular command line tool for decrypting, or reversing a string, or message in as many steps as you want, using various techniques.